exclusiveabhi/react-job-portal/README.md

 ### Prerequisites

-- Node.js installed on your machine with latest version
+- Node.js installed on your machine with latest version or v22.2.0 above
 - MongoDB Atlas account (or local MongoDB server)
 - Cloudinary account for image storage